 Sociology is the scientific study of individuals, groups, and society – important things to teach the next generation.
 With a sociology education degree, you can help students understand more about social issues and the analysis of small-scale interactions and large-scale institutions, including the effects of gender, social class, race, religion, and other aspects of culture and society.
 At Wayne State, you will develop the tools you need to become a successful sociology teacher at the junior high and high school levels.
 With a sociology education degree, you’ll be able to help your students prepare to positively contribute to an increasingly diverse society.

 Percent of recent WSC graduates employed or in graduate school

 In addition to choosing the sociology subject endorsement, you will also need to select a field endorsement or a second subject endorsement to receive your B.A. or B.S.

 To graduate from WSC: 120 hours minimum (education programs may require more)

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.

-- Understanding biological and cultural diversity
+- Understanding cultural diversity

 - Sociology of deviance and problems